 I’ve made this quick video tutorial to make it easier to see the process, but if you are more of a step-by-step photo kind of person, scroll down a bit and keep reading!

 I like to cut my fabric to the dimensions of my pillow insert + 1 cm seam allowance.
-This way it fits the pillow form nice and slightly snug.
+This way it fits the pillow form nicely and slightly snug.
 If you like it tighter, don’t add the 1cm and just cut to the exact dimensions of my pillow insert.

-I just adjusted the design size to the maximum my cutting machine could cut (12 Inches wide).
+I just adjusted the design size to the maximum my cutting machine could cut (12 inches wide).

-I created my design.
+Then I created my design.
 I wrote Noel with a pretty font.
 You can write whatever you want or just use graphics.
 Imagination is the limit.
 Just make sure it fits your available space in the pillow cover.

 Now you can send to cut.
 I used Copy Paper setting, BUT I set the blade to 1 since freezer paper is really light.